fluencelabs/docs/docs/stake/nft_guide/nft_guide.md

     </div>

-2. Click on the NFT card you want to purchase and press the “Buy NFT " button.
+2. Click on the card of the NFT you want to purchase and press the **“Buy NFT"** button.

     <div style={{ textAlign: "center" }}>